-As part of setting the 2015 compensation, the Compensation Committee, in consultation with its independent compensation consultant, evaluated and selected a peer group of 22 life science companies for evaluating Ionis' compensation (the "Executive Peer Group").
+As part of setting the 2017 compensation, the Compensation Committee, in consultation with its independent compensation consultant, evaluated and selected a peer group of 20 life science companies for evaluating Ionis' compensation (the "Executive Peer Group").
 The Compensation Committee reviews the compensation of our NEOs against the Executive Peer Group's executive compensation to ensure that our compensation is competitive and to inform and shape its decision-making when setting compensation.
 However, the Compensation Committee does not strictly adhere to quantitative benchmarks.

-The more senior role a person plays, the more that person's cash compensation will be "at risk."
 The Executive Peer Group, which the Compensation Committee reviews on an annual basis, consists of companies that generally:

-- are similar to Ionis in terms of certain factors, including one or more of the following: size (i.e., revenue, market capitalization), industry, and stage of development; - · have named executive officer positions that are comparable to ours in terms of breadth, complexity and scope of responsibilities; and - · compete with us for executive talent.
+- are similar to Ionis in terms of certain factors, including one or more of the following: size (i.e., revenue, market capitalization), industry and stage of development; - have named executive officer positions that are comparable to ours in terms of breadth, complexity and scope of responsibilities; and - compete with us for executive talent.

-The Executive Peer Group does not include companies headquartered outside the United States (because compensation and benefit practices are generally different outside the United States, the comparable compensation data for the named executive officers is not available and cost of living is different) or companies in industries whose compensation programs are not comparable to our programs, such as non-life science companies.
+The Executive Peer Group generally does not include companies headquartered outside the United States (because compensation and benefit practices are generally different outside the United States, the comparable compensation data for the named executive officers is not available and cost of living is different) or companies in industries whose compensation programs are not comparable to our programs, such as non-life science companies.

-In June 2015, the Compensation Committee reviewed the Executive Peer Group using the criteria listed above and publically available data as of April 2015.
-The Compensation Committee noted Ionis' market capitalization was approximately \$8.0 billion and had increased approximately 60% since the Compensation Committee last set the Executive Peer Group.
-As part of this process, the Compensation Committee looked at companies in Ionis' industry with market capitalizations of between \$2 billion and \$16 billion, including looking at companies that identified Ionis as a peer, so called "reverse peers".
-Based on this evaluation, the Compensation Committee added Clovis Oncology, Intercept Pharmaceuticals, Neurocrine Biosciences and Receptos to the Executive Peer Group, as these companies fell within the market capitalization range, and were in Ionis' sector.
-Additionally, the Compensation Committee removed Exelixis, Immunogen and Lexicon because these companies fell below the market capitalization range, and removed Auxilium, InterMune, NPS Pharmaceuticals and Pharmacyclis because another company acquired them.
+In May 2017, the Compensation Committee reviewed the Executive Peer Group using the criteria listed above and publicly available data as of April 2017.
+The Compensation Committee noted Ionis' market capitalization was approximately \$5.0 billion.
+As part of this process, the Compensation Committee looked at companies in Ionis' industry with market capitalizations of between \$2.5 billion and \$10 billion, including looking at companies that identified Ionis as a peer, so called "reverse peers."
+Based on this evaluation, the Compensation Committee added Acadia Pharmaceuticals, Agios Pharmaceuticals, Exelixis, Horizon Pharma Ironwood Pharmaceuticals, Portola Pharmaceuticals and Tesaro to the Executive Peer Group, as these companies fell within or slightly below the market capitalization range, and were in Ionis' sector.
+Agios Pharmaceuticals, Horizon Pharma, and Tesaro were also reverse peers.
+Additionally, the Compensation Committee removed Acorda Therapeutics, Halozyme Therapeutics, Innoviva (Theravance), MannKind and Pacira Pharmaceuticals because these companies fell well below the market capitalization range, and removed Anacor Pharmaceuticals, Ariad Pharmaceuticals and Medivation because other companies acquired them.

-The following table lists the companies in the 2015 Executive Peer Group, along with Ionis' rankings among these companies, based on market capitalization, and financial data reported by each company for the most recently-reported fiscal year at the time the Compensation Committee selected the Executive Peer Group in June 2015.
+The following table lists the companies in the 2017 Executive Peer Group, along with Ionis' rankings among these companies, based on market capitalization, and financial data reported by each company for the most recently-reported fiscal year at the time the Compensation Committee selected the Executive Peer Group in May 2017.